The award program is for actuarial science majors who are successful on the examinations

 for distribution.
 The allocation of these funds is determined by a subcommittee

-of the Nebraska Actuaries Club’s Advisory Board for UNL’s Actuarial Science Program,
+of the Nebraska Actuaries Club’s Advisory Board for Nebraska’s Actuarial Science Program,

 in conjunction with the Actuarial Science Program faculty.
 Recipients may re-apply

 for the grant for one additional year.
-Applications are available in the CBA Undergraduate
+Applications are available in Business Advising and Student Engagement, CoB 125

 A scholarship opportunity, created for high-ability students, is the Raikes School